hawkeye-stan/debug-and-support/README.md

 # Debug and Support
-Repository to provide debug and support capability my other repositories.
+Repository to provide debug and support capability for my other repositories.